Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 ![[fig:Antipodes] [Antipodes of each point on Earth’s surface](https://commons.wikimedia.org/w/index.php?curid=4343579.)](/img/Gravity_Train/Antipodes_LAEA.png){:height="360px" width="360px"}

-In case you are not into doing hand calculation to get the antipodal of your city, or country, here is a python library that you can make use of to calculate the latitude and longitude of your antipodes.
+In case you are not into doing hand calculations, to get the antipodal of your city, or country, here is a python library that you can make use of to calculate the latitude and longitude of your antipodes.
 Just in case your antipodes are land, congratulations go look for someone in the